The App Store is meant to publish apps for the general public.

-To distribute this application to a targeted group of users, you have to do it internally, meaning outside of Apple's App Store.
+To distribute this app to a targeted group of users, you have to do it internally, meaning outside of Apple's App Store.

-Apple provides 2 ways of distributing the app internally:
+Apple provides 3 ways of distributing the app outside their general store:

 The Apple Developer Enterprise Program is only for the internal use and distribution of proprietary apps in specific use cases that are not adequately addressed with public apps on the App Store and custom apps.

 One of them is to have 100 or more employees.